Support the John Rylands Research Institute

 We are grateful for the generosity of all the individuals and trusts who have supported the John Rylands Research Institute since it launched in 2013.
 In particular, we would like to recognise publicly:

-- An individual who has supported a three year programme of cataloguing and research into the Medical Archives at The University of Manchester.
+- Dr David Shreeve who has supported a three-year programme of cataloguing and research into the Medical Archives at The University of Manchester, and is currently supporting a three-year fellowship for a promising early career researcher.

 - Mark Younger for his support of a PhD scholarship conducting research into the collections at The John Rylands Library.